TechJoe96/Tiled-GEMM-Accelerator_A-Custom-Vivado-IP-Module/README.md

-# 8x8 Systolic Array Accelerator for Tiled GEMM
+# Tiled GEMM Accelerator: A Custom Vivado IP Module

 The core is an 8x8 weight-stationary systolic array, written entirely in SystemVerilog at the register-transfer level.
 It computes one tile of a matrix multiplication (C = A × B) per invocation, controlled over AXI-Lite.
 The full design — RTL, verification, AXI wrapper, packaged Vivado IP — is in this repo.